agubler/supabase-realtime-repro/README.md

 ### Logs

-The realtime docker logs can be viewed using `npm run logs`
+The realtime docker logs can be viewed using `npm run realtime:logs`